jellyglitch/jellyglitch.github.io/README.md

 2. Upload your Resume
    - In the main branch, upload your resume by clicking ` Add file ` and choosing the correct file.
    - Name it ` index.md `.
-   - Then all you have to do is click ` commit new file ` at the end of the screen and ensure that it commits to the main branch.
+   - Click ` commit new file ` at the end of the screen and ensure that it commits to the main branch.
 3. Set a Theme
    - Make a new file called ` _config.yml `.
 This is a file that will allow you to customize your theme using Jekyll.
 You don't need to have anything in it, just leave it blank and it will be updated later.
-   - Now from your repository page, go to `settings` on the right.
-Scroll down untill you see `change theme` under Github Pages and select one.
+   - Go to `settings` on the right and scroll down until you see `change theme` under Github Pages and select one.
 The .yml file you've just create will be updated automatically with the theme you selected.
    - This is another step that corresponds to Etter's book in which he suggests having a theme helps in navigation and approachability of our site.
 4. Done!
-    - Now your resume should be ready and hosted.
+    - Your resume should be ready and hosted.
 Check it out by going to your site ` yourUsername.github.io `.
 You should be redirected there once you put this in your address bar.
 Check out a preview of my own resume down below using the steps I described!
     <p align="center"><img src="https://github.com/jellyglitch/jellyglitch.github.io/blob/main/Resume.gif"></p>

 ### More Resources